jessecomeau87/Boot/README.md

 ### QEMU, emulator, and NASM, assembler, can be used to test the programs.

-### I am using Visual Studio Code with knowledge of Binary, and Hexadecimal nymber systems, with Assembly, Python, and C/C++ programming languages, and Computer Architecture.
+### I am using Visual Studio Code IDE with knowledge of Binary, and Hexadecimal nymber systems, with Assembly, Python, and C/C++ programming languages, and Computer Architecture.

 ### In some words, I have studied Computer Science, and into Full-System Simulation.

+### I want to design my own Cpu, the Reactor XPS870 Operating Core Construct.